ANNOUCEMENT: TRAD ARTIST IN RESIDENCE - SLIGO

-Trad Ireland/ Traid Éireann welcomes applications from traditional artists for the role of Trad Artist in Residence - SLIGO.
-The residency will begin on 1 July 2019 and concludes on 28 June 2020.
+Trad Ireland/ Traid Éireann is delighted to announce John Carty as Trad Artist in Residence - SLIGO.
+The residency begins on 1 July 2019 and concludes on 28 June 2020.

 This initiative is made possible through funding by The Arts Council Traditional Arts Project Award 2019, and is supported by Hawk’s Well Theatre, Sligo.